futagoza/eslint-config-futagozaryuu/README.md

 - ⚠️ means a feature that has not been widely implemented
 - 📝 means a rule that can be fixed using the `--fix` flag

+## versioning

+Since v2 of this package I tried to follow semver versioning, but from v4.17 I will follow these rules:

+`4.17.0` = `RELEASE.REVISION.PATCH`

+1. `RELEASE` denotes the version of ESLint this package supports
+2. `PATCH` is only incremented when
+    - a bug is fixed
+    - docs are updated between revisions
+    - dependency updates between revisions
+    - confirmed compatibility with minor ESLint release's
+3. `REVISION` is incremented for all other changes
+4. `PATCH` is reset when `REVISION` increments

 ## license